pyfar.signals#

 exponential_sweep_time(n_samples, ...[, ...])

-Generate single channel sine sweep with exponentially increasing frequency.
+Generate sine sweep with exponentially increasing frequency in the time domain.

 impulse(n_samples[, delay, amplitude, ...])